The 9 Domains That Determine Whether You Get Support — and How to Demonstrate Need in Each One

 Real challenges that care professionals face every day

-Thorough documentation
+Thorough documentation under pressure

 Traditional Documentation vs CareVoice